panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 When deciding to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, you do not use React abstractions, but directly the DOM-specific details.
 The code that uses many refs with DOM elements in the [long run is more difficult to maintain](https://blog.logrocket.com/why-you-should-use-refs-sparingly-in-production/).

-Consider first using a React abstraction to achieve your goal before using a ref to access DOM.
+Consider using a React abstraction to achieve your goal before using a ref to access DOM.
 Of course, it's not always possible, and from time to time you have to get your hands dirty.

-## 5. Conclusion
+## 6. Conclusion

 Accessing a DOM element instance is relatively easy when the element is rendered directly in the body of the component.
 Just assign the ref to the tag: `<div ref={elementRef} />`.